-- 1) No activity is authorized under this RP which is likely to directly or indirectly jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under Section 7 of the Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify the critical habitat of such species.
-No activity is authorized under this RP which may affect a listed species or critical habitat, unless Section 7 consultation addressing the effects of the proposed activity has been completed to address the effects of the proposed activity on a listed species or critical habitat. - 2) Federal permittees and their designated state agencies should follow their own procedures for complying with the requirements of the ESA.
-Federal permittees must provide the Corps with the appropriate documentation to demonstrate compliance with those requirements.
-The Corps will review the documentation and determine whether it is sufficient to address ESA compliance for the activity, or whether additional ESA consultation is necessary. - 3) Non-federal permittees must provide the Corps with the appropriate documentation to demonstrate compliance with the ESA.
+- 1) No activity is authorized under this regional permit which is likely to directly or indirectly jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under Section 7 of the Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify the critical habitat of such species.
+No activity is authorized under this regional permit which "may affect" a listed species or critical habitat, unless Section 7 consultation addressing the effects of the proposed activity has been completed to address the effects of the proposed activity on a listed species or critical habitat. - 2) Non-federal permittees must provide the Corps with the appropriate documentation to demonstrate compliance with the ESA.
 If the authorized activity may have the potential to effect any listed species or designated critical habitat might be affected or is in the vicinity of the project, or is located in designated critical habitat, permittee shall not begin work on the activity until notified by the DE that the requirements of the ESA have been satisfied and that the activity is authorized.
 For activities that may affect Federally-listed endangered or threatened species or designated critical habitat, the notification must include the name(s) of the endangered or threatened species that may be affected by the proposed work or that utilize the designated critical habitat that may be affected by the proposed work.
-The DE will determine whether the proposed activity may affect or will have no effect on listed species and designated critical habitat.

-- 4) Authorization of an activity by this regional general permit does not authorize the taking of a threatened or endangered species as defined under the ESA.
-In the absence of separate authorization (e.g., an ESA Section 10 Permit, a Biological Opinion with "incidental take" provisions, etc.) from the U.S. Fish and Wildlife Service (USFWS), both lethal and non-lethal takings of protected species are in violation of the ESA.
-Information on the location of threatened and endangered species and their critical habitat can be obtained directly from the USFWS webpage. - G. Water Quality Certification: By letter dated January 6, 2021 the Iowa Department of Natural Resources issued Section 401 water quality certification for this regional permit.
+The DE will determine whether the proposed activity "may affect" or will have "no effect" on listed species and designated critical habitat. - 3) Federal permittees should follow their own procedures for complying with the requirements of Section 7 of the Endangered Species Act and shall provide the DE with the appropriate documentation to demonstrate compliance with those requirements. - 4) Authorization of an activity by this regional general permit does not authorize the "take" of a threatened or endangered species as defined under the ESA.
+In the absence of separate authorization (e.g., an ESA Section 10 Permit, a Biological Opinion with "incidental take" provisions, etc.) from the U.S. Fish and Wildlife Service (USFWS), both lethal and non-lethal "takes" of protected species are in violation of the ESA.
+Information on the location of threatened and endangered species and their critical habitat can be obtained directly from the USFWS webpage. - G. Water Quality Certification: By letter dated February 17, 2021 the Iowa Department of Natural Resources issued General Section 401 water quality certification for this regional permit.